erzhuoshao/erzhuoshao.github.io/_pages/about.md

 ---
+​---
 permalink: /
-title: 'Erzhuo Shao's Personal Homepage'
+title: "Erzhuo Shao's Personal Homepage"
+excerpt: "About me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+​---
 ---

 Welcome!